Couples Therapy

 Elderly couple embracing on the beach, symbolizing connection and renewal after couples therapy with Danielle Palomares in Pasadena, CA

-Life brings many changes: moves, health issues, children, blended families, divorce, remarriage, aging, grief, and loss.
-These transitions can shift relational rhythms and create new stressors.
-Couples therapy offers a grounded space to find support and strategies together during these times of change.
+Life brings constant change moves, health challenges, children, blended families, divorce, remarriage, aging, grief, and loss.
+These transitions can shift the rhythm of a relationship and introduce new stressors.

 We all bring our assumed biases, dominant cultural beliefs and ideologies into our relationships.
 As a result, sometimes these inherited values, legacy burdens, and traditions are taken for granted as normalized until we find ourselves building new families with others.
 Couples therapy can be a place for us to reflect on these assumptions and intentionally choose new values together as a team.